shibayan/appservice-acmebot/README.md

 The application is automatically updated so that you are always up to date with the latest version.
 If you explicitly need to deploy the latest version, restart the Azure Function.

-### The case where you want to use your own web.config
+### In case you want to use your own web.config

-You can prevent Acmebot from creating `web.config` by creating your own `web.config` and `configured` files in the `site/.well-known` directory.
+You can prevent Acmebot from creating a `web.config` by creating your own `web.config` and `configured` files in the `site/.well-known` directory.

 ## Troubleshooting

-**Causes Azure REST API error at GetSite or Dns01Precondition** error occurs
+### Azure REST API error at GetSite or Dns01Precondition error

-The role assignment to the target resource group may be incorrect or not yet reflected, and it may take up to 30 minutes for the IAM settings to take effect.
+The role assignment to the target resource group may be incorrect or not yet active.
+It may take up to 30 minutes for the IAM settings to take effect.

-**CheckDnsChallenge failed: _acme-challenge.{domain}.com value is not correct** error occurs
+### CheckDnsChallenge failed: _acme-challenge.{domain}.com value is not correct

 In order for the certificate to be created, the Acmebot needs to create a TXT DNS record for `_acme-challenge` in Azure DNS.
 This error occurs when the TXT record isn't being served.
 One cause of this may be that the nameservers for your domain may be pointing to the domain registrar, rather than Azure DNS.
 Make sure that you have properly delegated the domain to Azure DNS: [Host your domain in Azure DNS](https://docs.microsoft.com/en-us/azure/dns/dns-delegate-domain-azure-dns#delegate-the-domain)

-**CheckHttpChallenge failed: http://{domain}/.well-known/acme-challenge/{challenge} is InternalServerError status code** error occurs
+### CheckHttpChallenge failed: http://{domain}/.well-known/acme-challenge/{challenge} is InternalServerError status code

-It seems like URL rewrite error, so please try `inheritInChildApplications="false"` settings for web.config under wwwroot.
+This seems like an URL rewrite error.
+Try setting `inheritInChildApplications="false"` in the web.config under wwwroot.

 https://www.hanselman.com/blog/ChangingASPNETWebconfigInheritanceWhenMixingVersionsOfChildApplications.aspx